Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Another way to program patterns is to Press rec O while playing to capture a live performance.

-On a note track, a CV/Gate input (or a MIDI channel input) will be used.
+On a NOTE track, a CV/Gate input (or a MIDI note input) will be used.
 Those inputs are configured in the TRACK CONFIGURATION menu.

 OVERDUB RECORDING

 Overdub recording is active by default.
-Arm the recording by pressing rec O, press play Play Button to start recording.
+Arm the recording by pressing rec O, press play to start recording.
 It is also possible to press rec O while the pattern is already playing.

 The recording will start overdubbing after the first loop, so you can continue to add notes to the pattern.